ObsidianBox/Obsidian/README.md

 ## Building
-__Note:__ If you do not have [Gradle] installed you can use the gradlew files included with the project in place of 'gradle' in the following command(s).
-If you are using Git Bash, Unix or OS X then use './gradlew'.
-If you are using Windows then use 'gradlew.bat'.
+__Note:__ If you do not have [Gradle] installed then use ./gradlew for Unix systems or Git Bash and gradlew.bat for Windows systems in place of any 'gradle' command.

 In order to build Obsidian you simply need to run the `gradle` command.
-You can find the compiled JAR files in `~/build/distribution` but in most cases you'll only need 'obsidian-x.x.x-SNAPSHOT.jar'.
+You can find the compiled JAR files in `~/build/distributions` but in most cases you'll only need 'obsidian-x.x.x-SNAPSHOT.jar'.

+If you are making changes with Magma then build Magma first, then Obsidian.

 ## Contributing
 Are you a talented programmer looking to contribute some code?
 We'd love the help!
-* Open a pull request with your changes, following our [guidelines and coding standards](https://github.com/ObsidianBox/Obsidian/wiki/Contributing).
+* Open a pull request with your changes, following our [guidelines and coding standards](http://wiki.obsidianbox.org/Contributing).
 * Please follow the above guidelines and requirements for your pull request(s) to be accepted.
 * For help setting up the project, keep reading!